 A MAP of the ethereal setting has been integral to the project since its inception and the material has been successfully piloted at schools in the U.K. and beyond.

 A series of iOS apps for the iPad from the Flitlit series features U.K. and U.S. English/ Welsh versions of the text and narration within each app.
 Each main adventure is accompanied by introductory stories about the characters and setting, an interactive map and a series of guides for educators.

-The books and apps were created thanks to the support of the Creative Industries Sector of the Welsh Government.
+The apps were created thanks to the support of the Creative Industries Sector of the Welsh Government.

-The bilingual Flitlit adventures and Flitlits Junior stories are available on CDs for blind and partially sighted young learners free of charge by Talking Books Wales, Llyfrau Llafar Cymru.
+The bilingual Flitlit adventures and short introductory stories are available on CDs for blind and partially sighted young learners on loan/free of charge from Talking Books Wales, Llyfrau Llafar Cymru.

-The combined concepts featured at Gamescom, Cologne 2016, having won a prestigious international competition set by the Frankfurt Book Fair.
-Subsequent interest generated in a Flitlit video game resulted in an expression of interest by a Welsh university to create a video game prototype, with extensive potential for educational and entertainment purposes.
+The combined Flitlit concepts featured at Gamescom, Cologne/ 2016, having won a prestigious international competition set by the Frankfurt Book Fair.
+The concept featured among only five international winners, with the Flitlit concept being chosen as the single UK entrant.
+Subsequent interest generated in a Flitlit video game resulted in an expression of interest by Cardiff Metropolitan University to create ideas for a video game, with extensive potential for educational and entertainment purposes.

 Philosophy and Approach